 - Antique Roses–Over 425 Varieties Throughout the Cemetery (peak of bloom is mid-May)

 - Old-Fashioned Shrub Garden and Its Architectural Relic Sculpture

 - Butterfly Garden and Lotus Pond (peak of bloom is mid-June through August)

 - “I thought this one was a weed”

 - Birds for Early Risers or Late Comers (peak of bird population is early June)

 - Nature Walk Especially for Kids

-- All tours are by appointment.
+- All group tours are by appointment.
 Two weeks notice may be required.
 Please call to discuss your specific needs.